Salt crust: Technique and foods

 Typically delicate foods such as fish, chicken/poultry or vegetables are cooked using this method.
 In each case the aim is to lock in moisture, protect the food from drying, ensure even cooking, and maximise the flavour.

 The salt crust can be created simply by adding a sufficient quantity of coarse or fine salt to cover the food item.
 Water may be sprayed on top, to help the salt form a hard crust.
 Alternatively, the salt may be mixed with egg white to form a pliable paste.

 Baking typically occurs in an oven at around 200 C, with the salt crust acting as a cooking vessel.
 This slows heat transfer to the food creating a slow and low dry oven, beneficial to most proteins.

-To serve, the crust is broken and carefully removed, to avoid leaving excess salt residues in the food.
+To serve, the crust is broken and carefully removed, to avoid leaving excess salt residue in the food.

 Steak can also be cooked using a similar method rather than broiling it and risk the loss of its juices.
 Coating a pan with salt and cooking the steak, ideally approximately an inch thick or less, on top yields a more moist and flavourful cut.
 The pan is heated until the salt crackles and steaks cooked with this method usually involves a crispy crust made of the salt.
 This is a key difference to other salt crusts as usually it is discarded but in this case it is used to add texture and flavour to the steak.